AvansETI/SmartGridAI/B4B Human Well-being using HRV/README.md

 # Research question

 - What is HRV (Heart Rate Variabiltiy)?
+- Should HRV be used as an indication for thermal wellbeing.
 - How can one measure HRV?
 - What metrics are there for HRV?
 - How can one retrieve active and passive feedback?